Do you know what this is?

 Although Ford would follow up 3 times, in case you didn’t respond, it’s still a great way of giving me control over the experience.

-Their campaign landed them a 15.4% conversion rate.
+This marketing strategy landed Ford a 15.4% conversion rate.

 Finally, I want to show you 2 examples of what I call hybrid content marketing.
 I already showed you that online translates to offline and vice versa.

-Some companies already use this principle and build their content marketing around that.
+Some companies already use this principle and build their content marketing strategy around that.

 You can use online as a gateway to offline and the other way around.